antalaraj/tour-and-travel-website/README.md

 For technical inquiries:
 [antalaraj@github](https://github.com/antalaraj)

-*Academic project developed as part of computer science curriculum*
+*Academic project developed as part of the IMCA Semester 6 curriculum at L.J.
+School of Computer Applications*

+---